There are many benefits of being admitted to Marymount's rigorous and prestigious Honors Program. Some of these benefits for Honor students include:

 - Priority course registration and housing selection (including a “living-learning community" offered in the Ostapanko residence hall).

 - Graduates’ final transcripts and diplomas will denote “Honors Program Scholar”.
 They will also be recognized in the University’s spring Awards Ceremony and be presented with bronze medallions to wear during commencement activities.

-- Exclusive access to an Honors Student Lounge (Gerard 1029), with computers and free printing.
+- Exclusive access to an Honors Student Lounge (Ostapanko G110), with computers and free printing.

 - The benefit of taking up to 2 credit hours over the standard maximum of 18 credit hours of academic coursework in a given semester without incurring an overage charge.

 - The opportunity to take a graduate course, which will count towards their Honors Program requirements.

 - Extended library lending priviledges (the same as graduate students).

 - Receiving additional advising and mentoring from the Honors Director or an Honors Advisor to complement their major program advising.

 - The Center for Global Education will provide a select number of Honors students a scholarship to help support their studying abroad at the University of Oxford in the summer.

 - The Honors Program will sponsor academic lectures open to the entire Marymount community.
 Per the Oxford/Cambridge model, the Honors Program will strongly encourage undergraduates to make participation in evening lectures a habit consistent with the “life of the mind.